Vyral/base-template/_posts/2020-02-07-we-can-help-you-juggle-a-home-purchase-and-sale.md

 youtube_code: PWLtMBUiuwg
 ---

-{% include youtube.html %}<center>Having to buy and sell a home at the same time has been called the ‘catch-22’ of real estate.
-Here’s how we can help you solve that dilemma with ease.</center>
+{% include youtube.html %}

+<center>Having to buy and sell a home at the same time has been called the &lsquo;catch-22&rsquo; of real estate.
+Here&rsquo;s how we can help you solve that dilemma with ease.</center>

+&nbsp;

 The question I’m answering today comes from clients who want to buy their next home and also need to sell their current one.
 They want to know, “How do I sell my home and buy the next one at the same time?”
 Here’s how we help our clients out every step of the way.